MThies-lab/MDMagic/README.md

 python3 markdown_magic_gui.py
 ```

-**Expected Result:** A green-themed desktop application should open with "MARKDOWN MAGIC" title.

 ---

-### **Step 10: Test With a Sample File**
+### Test a Sample File

-1. Create a simple text file on your desktop called `test.txt`
-2. Add some text to it: "Hello world!
-This is a test."
-3. Save the file
+1. Create or select a document file.
+I recommend using a .pdf or .docx.
+    a.
+This shows you immediately if it's working correctly, in comparison to a .txt file that doesn't have much, if any measurable formatting.
-4. In Markdown Magic, click "ADD FILES"
+2. In Markdown Magic, click **ADD FILES** or Drag and Drop into the file window.
-5. Select your `test.txt` file
-6. Click "OUTPUT FOLDER" and choose your Desktop
+3. Click **OUTPUT FOLDER**.
+4. Select a folder destination for the converted file.
-7. Click "CONVERT"
+5. Click **CONVERT**.
-8. You should see a new file `test.md` created on your Desktop
+6. When the system prompts you if you want open your output folder, click **Yes**.

 **For AI Testing:**
 - Try converting an image file (`.jpg`, `.png`)